 The night was a gathering of prayerful hearts, hopeful amongst despair, standing together as a voice for those who live in poverty.
 I was privileged to join the cry for justice, performing my poem, Speak.

 Early the following morning, we gathered on Parliament lawn to stage an event around a banquet table.

-The table displayed an abundance of food and a banner stating ‘plenty to share.’
-It represented the abundance that Australia has, out of which we can share can share with those who are poor.
-Several politicians came out to greet us including Opposition Leader Bill Shorten, Deputy leader of Labor Tanya Plibersek, Senator Pauline Hanson, the Hon Chris Crewther MP and Senator Claire Moore.
+The table displayed an abundance of food and a banner stating “plenty to share”.
+It represented the abundance that Australia has, out of which we can share with those who are poor.
+Several politicians came out to greet us including Opposition Leader Bill Shorten, Deputy Leader of the Labor Party Tanya Plibersek, Senator Pauline Hanson, the Hon Chris Crewther MP and Senator Claire Moore.